AaronRMartinez/Threat-Hunting-Scenario-Compromise/README.md

 ##  Scenario

-It is suspected that a machine within the enterprise was targeted by an RDP brute-force attack.
-A high volume of failed logon attempts was detected on the system, along with unusual activity in the event logs.
+It is suspected that a machine within the enterprise was targeted by a brute-force attack.
+A high number of failed logon attempts was detected on the system, along with unusual activity in the event logs.
 The objective is to determine whether the attacker successfully gained access and whether any malicious actions were performed.
 If a compromise is confirmed, the incident response plan will be initiated.

 ### High-Level Malicious Activity IoC Discovery Plan